Introduction

 Near Death Experiences

 We know of only one documented case where someone decided to study life after death in a self-administered experiment.
-Thomas Lynn Bradford designated a woman who was to receive supernatural communication from his spirit after his death.
-Bradford then committed suicide.
-As of the time of this writing, however, no communication has been received from him .
+American spiritualist Thomas Lynn Bradford designated a woman who was to receive supernatural communication from his spirit after his death.
+Bradford then committed suicide.21 As of the time of this writing, however, no communication has been received from him.

 Spiritual encounters

 Thus, we generally reject the theory according to which, “if someone says they have a spiritual encounter, that person encountered the supernatural”.
 On the contrary, there are quite a number of natural causes for such encounters.
-We discuss them in the chapter “The Founding of Religions”.
+We discuss them in the chapter on the Founding of Religions.

 Table-turning